Exile

 Goodbyes

-I walk to the outside edge of the visiting room.
+I walk to the doorway that separates me from the visiting room.

-Tzina stands near me on the opposite side of the wall.
+Tzina faces me from the opposite side of the clear wall.

 “What if the armband fails?”